Backup as a Service

-3.2 If the Availability falls below 99.99% in any month, AIS will credit the Customer with one days’ free service.
+3.2 If the Availability falls below 99.99% in any month, AIS will credit the Client with one days’ free service.

 3.3 AIS shall not be obliged to pay compensation in accordance with paragraph 3.2 where Availability falls below 99.99% because of routine or emergency maintenance of the Services pursuant to Paragraph 4.

-4. Service Levels applicable to Fault handling on Disaster Recovery as a Service
+4. Service Levels applicable to Fault handling on Backup as a Service

-4.2 First response shall be within 2 hours (within business hours) on a Back UP and Disaster Recovery Service
+4.2 First response shall be within 2 hours (within business hours) on a Backup as a Service

-4.3 AIS shall raise a trouble ticket and issue a reference number to the Customer and shall repair the Service Affecting Fault within the timescales for repair as set out in Table 1 below.
-If AIS fails to repair a Service Affecting Fault within the relevant timescale, the Customer may claim the compensation set out in Table 1.
+4.3 AIS shall raise a trouble ticket and issue a reference number to the Client and shall repair the Service Affecting Fault within the timescales for repair as set out in Table 1 below.
+If AIS fails to repair a Service Affecting Fault within the relevant timescale, the Client may claim the compensation set out in Table 1.

-4.4 Timing starts when a trouble ticket is raised and a reference number is issued to the Customer.
+4.4 Timing starts when a trouble ticket is raised and a reference number is issued to the Client.

-4.5 The Customer may obtain updates on the status of tickets by checking the AIS ticketing system and under the ticket number assigned to the matter.
+4.5 The Client may obtain updates on the status of tickets by checking the AIS ticketing system and under the ticket number assigned to the matter.

-4.6 AIS shall notify the Customer by telephone or e-mail when the Service Affecting Fault has been repaired and the Service has been successfully restored.
+4.6 AIS shall notify the Client by telephone or e-mail when the Service Affecting Fault has been repaired and the Service has been successfully restored.
 The trouble ticket will then be closed.